tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Flag attributes

 That `new-window` attribute shown in the previous section is simple switch - on or off.
-DRYML lets you ommit the value of the attribute, giving a flag-like syntax:
+DRYML lets you omit the value of the attribute, giving a flag-like syntax:

     <help-link file="intro" new-window>Introductory Help</help-link>
     <help-link file="intro">Introductory Help</help-link>
 {: .dryml}

-Ommitting the attribute value is equivalent to giving `"&true"` as the value.
-In the second exampe the attribute is ommitted entirely, meaning the value will be `nil` which is false in Ruby so it works as expected.
+Omitting the attribute value is equivalent to giving `"&true"` as the value.
+In the second example the attribute is omitted entirely, meaning the value will be `nil` which is false in Ruby so it works as expected.

 ## `attributes` and `all_attributes` locals